 On this website, you will find information about our current clinical trials, overviews about research participation and procedures, explanations about research at our center, a peek into the way that precision medicine can change the landscape of Alzheimer’s disease.
 We hope that the resources you need are here, but if you would like further information, please call our center.

-We also welcome you to explore the website of the UW Memory and Brain Wellness Center (MBWC), which represents the clinical care and community outreach at the MBWC and the research activities in Alzheimer and Parkinson diseases at the UW.
-The site—featuring in-depth news stories, resources, and community event listings—offers valuable information for people living with memory loss, the wider community, and researchers and clinicians.
+We also welcome you to explore the website of the UW Memory and Brain Wellness Center (MBWC), which represents the research activities in Alzheimer, Parkinson, and frontotemporal spectrum diseases at the UW and clinical care and community outreach at the MBWC Clinic.
+The site—featuring in-depth news stories, resources, and community event listings—offers valuable information for people living with memory loss and dementia, the wider community, and researchers and clinicians.

-A4, possible medication to prevent Alzheimer's before it starts.
+A4, a clincial trial assessing the efficacy of a possible medication to prevent Alzheimer's before it starts.